-- 1 cup of leafy greens.
-Leafy greens are some of the most nutrient dense foods that you can eat.
-You can use leafy greens such as spinach, Swiss chard, kale, arugula, bok choy, watercress, and dandelion just to name a few.
-Read an article on nutrient density.
+- Leafy greens are some of the most nutrient dense foods that you can eat.
+You can use leafy greens such as spinach, Swiss chard, kale, arugula, bok choy, watercress, and dandelion greens just to name a few.

-- Add some super-foods (your choice of any of the following): amla fruit powder, raw cacao nibs, maca root powder, moringa powder, bee pollen, hemp seeds, camu camu powder, freshly ground flax seeds, or chia seeds.
+- Add some super-foods: amla fruit powder, raw cacao nibs, moringa powder, bee pollen, camu camu powder, or hemp seeds work well for smoothies.

-- Add ice if you are not using frozen fruits.
-Smoothies taste best when they are ice cold.
+- Add ice if you are not using frozen fruits as smoothies taste best when they are ice cold.

 - Add enough liquid such as filtered water, almond milk, coconut water, coconut milk, etc to give your smoothie the desired texture.